List of Blue Bloods characters: Garrett Moore

 Before becoming Frank's Deputy Commissioner of Public Information and de facto chief of staff, Garrett was a reporter at the New York Post.
 He has been married and divorced three times and has a stepson whom he has tried to keep out of trouble.
 Garrett and Frank have a rather complex relationship; for example, Frank often expresses dismay when Garrett comes into his office unannounced but also seemingly values his perspective.
 Furthermore, many episodes depict the two debating an issue regarding what information should or should not be released to the public.
 In "Nightmares", a woman in Atlantic City, New Jersey, accused him of rape, but the allegations were proven to be false when it was revealed that the woman in question was a prostitute who slept with rich married men and then blackmailed them.
 He is portrayed by Gregory Jbara.

 Dino Arbogast

 Formerly the Organized Crime Control Bureau Chief, Dino Arbogast was promoted to Chief of Department (the highest-ranking uniformed police officer) by Frank after the retirement of the previous Chief, Ed Hines.
 Dino maintains this role for season 4 until the finale, when he is forced to resign after being caught on video committing lewd acts with an escort hired by a recently deceased brothel madam, lying about the situation, and benching Danny in an attempt to keep his actions from being discovered.
+He is last seen in his backyard setting his uniform on fire.
 He is portrayed by John Ventimiglia.